RigsOfRods/docs.rigsofrods.org/gameplay/installing-content.md

 That's it!
 You can launch Rigs of Rods now and your shiny new mod should be ready to use.

+# Installing packs

+To install packs (a zip file containing multiple zips inside) such as the [Gabester Vehicle Pack](http://forum.rigsofrods.org/resources/gabester-vehicle-pack.12/) or the [content packs](http://archives.rigsofrods.net/contentpacks/), just extract the zip into the `packs`/`mods` folder.

 # Installing skinzips

 Some mods may provide a `*.skinzip` which contains some extra liveries/skins for the vehicle.
 To install these, they are also placed in the `packs`/`mods` folder.